Dear Healthcare Provider:

 - The Centers for Medicare and Medicaid Services ("CMS") has developed national and local coverage determinations that identify those tests that CMS determined will be covered under the Medicare program.
 CMS's National Coverage Determinations ("NCDs") may be found at http://www.cms.hhs.gov/mcd/index_list.asp?list_type=ncd.

-- CMS also has authorized its Medicare Administrative Contractors (“MACs”) to develop Local Coverage Determinations (“LCDs”), which may be found at https://www.cms.gov/medicare-coverage-database/indexes/national-and-local-indexes.aspx.
+- CMS also has authorized its Medicare Administrative Contractors ("MACs") to develop Local Coverage Determinations ("LCDs"), which may be found at https://www.cms.gov/medicare-coverage-database/indexes/national-and-local-indexes.aspx.
 These guidelines may supplement or be in addition to the National Coverage Determinations and give direction for medical necessity on selected tests.
-LCDs applicable to Aegis may be found under Cahaba Government Benefit Administrators, LLC, which is the Part B MAC for Jurisdiction J.
+LCDs applicable to Aegis may be found under Palmetto Government Benefit Administrators, LLC, which is the Part B MAC for Jurisdiction J. Of particular note, Palmetto Government Benefit Administrator's LCD on definitive drug testing specifies the following indications as supporting medical necessity for such testing, based upon individualized assessments of each patient:

 - Medicare generally does not pay for screening tests unless certain medical necessity criteria are met or other exceptions apply.
 You are encouraged to review applicable guidance (including NCD and LCD guidelines) to determine if the drug tests you order from Aegis are medically necessary.